Skip to content

 • Composability: models are composable, allowing for the combination of smaller systems to create larger ones; complex models can be broken up into more manageable parts.

 • Reproducibility: it intends to be a centralized place for all information concerning models, making it easy to extract data about information and parameters and encouraging consistency between analytical formulations and numerical implementations.
-Models can also be imported directly from the SMBL format.
+Models can also be imported directly from the SMBL format (upcoming).

 Installation